 Cathy S. Scott was born and raised in the southern suburbs of Pittsburgh, Pennsylvania.
-After graduating from Baldwin High School, she went on to attend North Carolina State University, where she majored in math and physics… and where she met her then future-husband, Keith, who was her summer Freshman Orientation leader.
-(See: The Lesson of the Parting).
-After marrying and moving to Kingsport, TN a couple of years later, Cathy completed a BS degree in Mathematics at East Tennessee State University.
-Then, at a later time, she also received an MS in Education from the University of South Carolina.
+After graduating from Baldwin High School, she went on to attend North Carolina State University, where she majored in math and physics… and where she met her then future-husband, Keith, who just happened to be her Freshman Orientation leader the summer they met (See: The Lesson of the Parting).
+After being married and moving to Kingsport, TN a couple of years later, Cathy completed a BS degree in Mathematics at East Tennessee State University.
+Then, at a later time, she also received an MS degree in Education from the University of South Carolina.

 That mountain setting, to God’s greater glory, is the place that was chosen by God to deliver the seven books of The Cross Series into this world . . . [more coming]